sooriyaarachchi/pybites.github.io-src/content/guest-twitter-tags.md

 ![result of visualizations]({filename}/images/pybites-tags-plot.png)

-## Learnings
+## Learning
 - Parsing of RSS Feeds, their utility and scope, and how you can use `feedparser` to parse them.
 - Making a basic visualisation using Plotly.
 - How you can calculate similarity between 2 words using the builtin `difflib` module.

 ## Conclusion
-In a nutshell Python is something I love to code in and talk about, at any given time.
-PyBites has given me a platform to code more, solve interesting problems, learning things by building things.
+In a nutshell Python is something I love to code in and talk about at any given time.
+PyBites has given me a platform to code more, solve interesting problems and learn by building things.
 It is definitely a stepping stone.
-Thanks PyBites.
+Thanks PyBites!